varunpal/swipeable/README.md

 ```

 ## Options
-Options is an object consisting of the following parameters.
+Options is an object consisting of the following overrides.

 ```javascript